USEPA/e-manifest/docs/src/Services/user.md

 </details>

-Conversely, the user search service can be used to find all users that have access to a site by the site's EPA ID number (e.g., `VATESTGEN001`).
+If, a value for `siteIds` is provided, and `userId` list blank, the user search service will find all users that have access to a site.

 <details>
     <summary>Example HTTP Response</summary>